newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Dialer Gateway
 ~~~~~~~~~~~~~~

-Te Dialer Gateway list will be displayed from following URL.
+The Dialer Gateway list will be displayed from following URL.
 You can add new gateway
 by clicking ``Add Dialer Gateway`` and add detail for it (like gateway name, hostname,
 protocol etc.).
 Also from gateway list, click on the gateway that you want to update.